wp-plugins/simple-full-screen-background-image/readme.txt

 == Changelog ==

-= 1.0.3 =
+= 1.0.4 =

-Fixed bug with upload window popup.
+* Fixed an issue with images loading via http when on an https site
+* Did some general code cleanup and improvement